Proven prevention of delayed CINV (25-120 h)

 All phase 3, placebo-controlled, double-blind, randomized, global clinical trials examined the administration of VARUBI or placebo in combination with granisetron and dexamethasone.1-3

-- Patients were randomized to receive VARUBI or placebo on day 1 prior to chemotherapy1,2
+- Patients were randomized to receive VARUBI or placebo on day 1 prior to chemotherapy2,3

-- Both VARUBI and placebo groups received granisetron and dexamethasone, followed by chemotherapy administration1,2
+- Both VARUBI and placebo groups received granisetron and dexamethasone, followed by chemotherapy administration2,3

-- Events of emesis and use of rescue medication were recorded for 5 days1,2
+- Events of emesis and use of rescue medication were recorded for 5 days2,3

-Primary end point was complete response (CR, no vomiting or administration of rescue medication) in the delayed phase of CINV (25-120 h)3
+Primary endpoint was complete response (CR, no vomiting or administration of rescue medication) in the delayed phase of CINV (25-120 h)1

 Study design was similar across three phase 3 trials

-For HEC studies 1 and 2, patients received a chemotherapy regimen that included cisplatin >60 mg/m2.3
+For HEC studies 1 and 2, patients received a chemotherapy regimen that included cisplatin >60 mg/m2.1

-For the MEC study, more than half of patients in the VARUBI and control groups received AC-based chemotherapy (a combination of an anthracycline and cyclophosphamide), which has since been reclassified as highly emetogenic.2,4 Of non–AC-based MEC, carboplatin was the most commonly administered chemotherapy, comprising 29% of patients in the VARUBI group and 31% of patients in the control group.
-Other MEC included cyclophosphamide (<1,500 mg/m2) and irinotecan.2 Since the time of this study, both carboplatin dosed at area under the curve (AUC) ≥ 4 and any combination of anthracycline and cyclophosphamide (AC) have been reclassified as HEC.2,4
+For the MEC study, more than half of patients in the VARUBI and control groups received AC-based chemotherapy (a combination of an anthracycline and cyclophosphamide), which has since been reclassified as highly emetogenic.3,4 Of non–AC-based MEC, carboplatin was the most commonly administered chemotherapy, comprising 29% of patients in the VARUBI group and 31% of patients in the control group.
+Other MEC included cyclophosphamide (<1,500 mg/m2) and irinotecan.3 Since the time of this study, both carboplatin dosed at area under the curve (AUC) ≥4 and any combination of anthracycline and cyclophosphamide (AC) have been reclassified as HEC.3,4

-The VARUBI and control groups were balanced with respect to age, sex, nationality, alcohol consumption, primary tumor site, and type of chemotherapy administered.1,2
+The VARUBI and control groups were balanced with respect to age, sex, nationality, alcohol consumption, primary tumor site, and type of chemotherapy administered.2,3

-References: 1.
-Rapoport BL, Chasen MR, Gridelli C, et al. Safety and efficacy of rolapitant for prevention of chemotherapy-induced nausea and vomiting after administration of cisplatin-based highly emetogenic chemotherapy in patients with cancer: two randomized, active-controlled, double-blind, phase 3 trials [published online August 11, 2015].
-Lancet Oncol. doi:10.1016/S1470-2045(15)00035-2.
+2. Rapoport BL, Chasen MR, Gridelli C, et al. Safety and efficacy of rolapitant for prevention of chemotherapy-induced nausea and vomiting after administration of cisplatin-based highly emetogenic chemotherapy in patients with cancer: two randomized, active-controlled, double-blind, phase 3 trials.
+Lancet Oncol.
+2015;16(9):1079-1089.